zilahir/petstore/README.md

     └── utils
 ```

 The components are devided into `common` and generic.
-The `common` contains the reusable components, sch as `Button`, and `Modal`.
+The `common` contains the reusable components, such as `Button`, and `Modal`.

 ### Implementation

-Some thoughts of the implementation of the frontned;
+Some thoughts of the implementation of the frontend;

-The following tools, and ututilites has been introduced:
+The following tools, and utilities has been introduced:

 - [`redux`]
 - [`redux-persist`] (to demonstrate how to handle JWT on the frontends side for request, alongside with the authorized user object)
-- [`storybook`] with readme's (to demostrate how to write documentation for generic, HOC, reusable components).
+- [`storybook`] with readme's (to demonstrate how to write documentation for generic, HOC, reusable components).
 In an ideal worlds, Storybook has decorators, to provide mock API's, datasheet, etc, for the stories, and their tests.

 Example of a basic decorator in storybook [here](https://github.com/zilahir/petstore/blob/master/packages/client/.storybook/decorator.js).

-#### Styleing
+#### Styling

 Currently I am favoruing `SCSS Modules` and `styled-components`.
 I live styled-components, becasue I can avoid inline-styles, that depends on some UI logic, a variable.
 If i want to help myself in the future, and keep in mind the evolving the UI, the inline styles are the first to avoid.